spacepy/spacepy/README.md

 pip install spacepy --user
 ```

+This will also automatically install most dependencies.
+To permit binary installations without a compiler, this will not install ffnet on Windows.
+Users needing the LANLstar module can install ffnet separately (requires Fortran compiler); this can be done before or after the SpacePy install.

 The latest "bleeding-edge" source code is available from our github repository at [https://github.com/spacepy/spacepy](https://github.com/spacepy/spacepy) and can be installed using the standard

 ```